Felony Assault and Battery Louisiana

 Battery Against Special Victims

 Some battery offenses in Louisiana are felonies based on the status of the victim and the circumstances of the offense.
-Battery against a law enforcement officer, a school employee, a child welfare worker or an adult protective services worker, for instance, is a felony if the offense causes injury to the victim that requires medical attention.
-(La.
-Rev. Stat. §§14-34.2, 34.3, 35.1.)
+Battery against a law enforcement officer, a school employee, a child welfare worker, an adult protective services worker, an emergency room employee, or a healthcare professional for instance, is a felony if the offense causes injury to the victim that requires medical attention.
 Battery against a school employee by someone who is not a student also is a felony.
 Battery against a correctional facility employee by someone who is in custody is a felony.
-(La.
-Rev. Stat. §14-34.5.)

 Sexual battery is intentional touching (but not penetration) of the genitals or anus of a victim, or of an offender by a victim, with a body part or instrument, if: